UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 labels for DataCrate metadata.
 These labels are used in `CATALOG.json` which contains *DataCrate-flattened JSON-LD*.

-*DataCrate-flattened JSON-LD*: a JSON-LD document, using the *DataCrate JSON-LD Context* containing DataCrate metadata, which has been flattened according to the rules in [JSON-LD 1.1].
+*DataCrate-flattened JSON-LD*: A JSON-LD document, using the *DataCrate JSON-LD Context* containing DataCrate metadata, which has been flattened according to the rules in [JSON-LD 1.1].

-*Root Dataset* A *Data Entity* which is a [Dataset] representing the entire contents of the DataCrate.
+*Root Dataset*: A *Data Entity* which is a [Dataset] representing the entire contents of the DataCrate.
 Datasets may be nested but the *Root Dataset* can be located by looking for an Dataset with [path] of "./", which means the DataCrate is a *Working DataCrate*, and if that is not found, a path of "data/" which means the DataCrate is a *Bagged DataCrate*.

-*DataCrate website* A set of linked pages which describe the DataCrate, its *Data Entities* and *Context Entities*, one entity per page with a home-page at `CATALOG.html` that described the *Root Dataset* and sub-pages residing in `CATALOG_files`.
+*DataCrate website*: A set of linked pages which describe the DataCrate, its *Data Entities* and *Context Entities*, one entity per page with a home-page at `CATALOG.html` that describes the *Root Dataset* and sub-pages residing in `CATALOG_files`.